What is anemometer sensor?

 3. **Hot Air Wind Speed Sensors**:

-These sensors measure wind speed by looking at how airflow cools a heated element.
-The temperature change in the heating element depends on the airflow speed.
-This allows us to calculate the wind speed from the temperature change.
+These sensors measure wind speed by seeing how airflow cools a heated part.
+The temperature change in the heating element depends on how fast the air flows.
+This lets us find the wind speed by looking at the change in temperature.

 4. **Ultrasonic Wind Speed Sensor**: